dsanson/termpdf/README.md

 converting, or try to display a page before it has been converted at all.
 Again, using the 'refresh display' command (`r`) should fix this.

+# TODO

+-   mark pages
+-   extract page or page range to pdf
+-   open more than one document at a time

   [the beta test release or a nightly build]: https://iterm2.com/downloads.html
   [Poppler]: http://poppler.freedesktop.org/